 This Lead IQA qualification is a step up from the Level 4 Award.
+This qualifies you to become a Quality Manager.
 It will allow you to quality assure qualifications, manage other internal quality assurers, develop and write IQA policies and procedures, and also manage EQA visits.
 As you can see there are lots more job opportunities open to you if you choose this course.

 The certificate consists of three units – the first two are the same as those for the award, and the extra unit is ‘Plan, Allocate and Monitor Work in Own Area of Responsibility’.
 This means that you will be able to plan internal IQA, monitor the progress and quality of work internally, and evaluate the quality of assessment.

 Becoming a Quality Manager

 A lead IQA has a slightly different role to an Internal Quality Assurer, as this is more of a management role.
 As lead IQA, you would be responsible for ensuring consistent practices throughout the IQA team, implementing standardisation procedures.
 You would also monitor, support and coordinate the IQAs within the organisation.
 As you can see, a lead IQA role involves bringing together all of the work of the individual IQAs to ensure all of the correct procedures are being followed.